Image copyright Min Cooper, reproduced by permission

 For most kinds of writing this approach is far more likely to be successful: hit the reader with the most interesting bit at the beginning, rather than hope they will make it to the end to find out what you really want to say.

-This can be controversial.
-Some have even argued with me that this is sensationalism.
-But the point here is that the message is the same; we are merely arguing about where it should go.
+But the message is the same: we are merely arguing about where it should go.

 'What is written without effort is in general read without pleasure' - Samuel Johnson